- Home

 Good quality chicken isn’t always cheap, but this resourceful recipe uses shredded leftover roast chicken and veg like carrots, leeks, celery, and garlic.
 Then, if you like, serve with crusty bread.

-To make this tasty and warming leftover chicken soup, why not try this recipe from Jamie Oliver?
+To make a tasty and warming chicken soup, why not try this recipe from Delicious?

 6. Baked vegetable polenta

-Baking polenta with vegetables isn’t only a great way to get your five-a-day and use up any veg you have in the fridge, it also means that the polenta bakes with the vegetables to make a thick, set layer you can slice like a quiche.
+Baking polenta with vegetables isn’t only a great way to get your five-a-day and use up any veg you have, it also means that the polenta bakes with the vegetables to make a thick, set layer which you can slice like a quiche.

-You can add cheese if you like, though it’s not necessary because the flavour will come from vegetables like tomatoes, mushrooms, and leeks, and plenty of garlic and herbs.
+You can add cheese if you like, though it’s not necessary because vegetables like tomatoes, mushrooms, leeks, and garlic add plenty of flavour.

 To get started, you might like to try this baked vegetable polenta recipe from Good To Know.